Voshana08/PythonDevelopment/README.md

 This repository contains a collection of my Python projects — ranging from simple beginner exercises to more advanced applications and full-stack web projects.
 It is designed to track my learning journey, showcase my coding progress, and serve as a central place for all my Python work.

+📁 Repository Structure
+The repo is organised into folders based on project type and difficulty level:
 /beginner-projects/     → small scripts, exercises, simple apps
 /intermediate-projects/ → data analysis, automation, object-oriented programs
 /advanced-projects/     → larger applications, APIs, backend services